sinamics/ztnet/docs/docs/Usage/private_root.md

 2. **Distribute the New `planet` File**: You need to distribute this new `planet` file to each device on your network, replacing the existing one.

    - **Windows**:
-     - Access the ZeroTier configuration folder located at `%PROGRAMDATA%ZeroTierOne`.
+     - Access the ZeroTier configuration folder located at `%PROGRAMDATA%\ZeroTier\One\`.

    - **Linux**:
      - The corresponding folder on Linux systems is typically `/var/lib/zerotier-one/`.